10 Facts About the Weather

 Because Mars is farther away from the sun compared to Earth, it receives less sunlight.
 But that doesn’t mean that Earth is always warmer.

 On Mars, surface temperatures reach as high as 20 °C at the equator.
-If you checked the temperature at the poles, it gets as low as −153 °C. So it depends entirely where on Mars you are referring to because 20°C is very cozy weather.
+If you check the temperature at the North and South Poles, it gets as low as −153 °C. So it depends entirely on where on Mars you are referring to because 20°C is very cozy weather.

 Lightning is an electrostatic discharge that is supercharged from ionized air.
 By releasing a massive bolt of electricity, lightning always finds the fastest route to Earth.

 Instead of picturing rain as a teardrop, it more resembles a hamburger bun when it’s falling.
-Rain starts by water collecting on dust in a cloud.
+Rain starts with water collecting dust in a cloud.

 Because of its weight, it eventually starts to fall as precipitation.
 At the start, the raindrop is roughly spherical in shape.
 But when the raindrop falls, it loses its spherical shape.
 It flattens at the bottom resembling a hamburger bun.

-If the raindrop gets too large in size, it can tear apart in two different raindrops.
+If the raindrop gets too large in size, it can tear apart into two different raindrops.
 It can also mesh with other raindrops and start the cycle again.

 Even though Earth is closest to the sun in January, it’s the coldest in the northern hemisphere.
 This means that the temperature on Earth is almost all due to Earth’s tilt.